Which Summit Dry Recipes Get

-Summit Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Summit Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Summit Originals Adult was selected to represent the others in the line for this review.
+Summit Range Rotisserie Chicken Meal and Turkey Meal was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Chicken meal, oatmeal, rye, barley, whole oats, chicken fat (preserved with mixed tocopherols), turkey meal, natural flavour, flaxseed, salt, potassium chloride, pumpkin, squash, sweet potatoes, suncured alfalfa, carrots, lentils, broccoli, blueberries, pomegranate, bananas, cranberries, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (a source of vitamin C), niacin, d-calcium pantothenate, vitamin A supplement, thiamine mononitrate, riboflavin, beta-carotene, vitamin B12 supplement, biotin, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), minerals (ferrous sulphate, zinc proteinate, iron proteinate, selenium yeast, zinc oxide, copper sulphate, manganese proteinate, copper proteinate, manganous oxide, calcium iodate), taurine, dl-methionine, l-lysine, choline chloride, dried rosemary